Super Inday and the Golden Bibe (2010 film): Plot

-Inday (Marian Rivera) is a simple and innocent province girl with a loving mother.
-A fallen angel named Goldy (John Lapus) that can transform into a duck meets a tiyanak that was lost on her way to heaven, but he refuses for he cannot go to heaven until he gets a person do good and rewards him salvation.
-Then they met Inday.
+Inday is a simple and innocent provincial girl with a loving mother.
+A fallen angel named Goldy that can transform into a duck meets a tiyanak that was lost on her way to heaven, but he refuses for he cannot go to heaven until he gets a person to do good and rewards him salvation.
+Then they meet Inday.
 The meeting was suddenly interrupted by her neighbor to tell her that her mother is dying.

 She goes to the house, just as her mother reveals the painful truth, that she was just adopted by her after her real mother abandoned her in the woman's possession and that her real parents are on Manila and dies after that.
 Goldy, desperately decided that she can inherit his powers and she needs only to meet his conditions and criteria.
 As a trick, they hitchhike along with her, disguised as a mother and daughter that will find a way to Manila.
 The tiyanak carries her burial casket along and they disappeared just as the bus stops at Manila.
 As an innocent province-grown woman with no experience at work, she applies to work for a rich family, as a maid.
 The man is a business man, the children are just spoiled and the wife has a secret.

 Goldy and the tiyanak try to help her secretly by giving her Goldy's golden eggs, that contain fragments of Goldy's power.
 The wife's youthful secret is when she sacrifices a child to demons, she receives immortality and youthful appearance in exchange.
 However, she needs to sacrifice more children to maintain her youth.
 So she raises an army to do her bidding, until the demons requested to kill her husband's descendants.
 As the demonic army tried to abduct the children, Inday (with Goldy's help), repels the attackers, but was framed and fired by the woman for her actions.